ngjunsiang/laymansguide-src/season5/issue060/issue060.md

 And there you have it, two CPU features explained with robots.
 These are well-researched CPU features that have been used in CPUs for a long while … and nobody thought to thoroughly investigate ways in which this might be exploited for malicious intent.

 You might blame this oversight on Intel, but I think I would blame the unpredictable nature of development.
 Early forts only needed walls, but not roofs, until catapults were invented.
-Hardware was invented to run fast, and the internet was designed to be robust, and very few people could predict accurately how they would be exploited for ill.
+Hardware was invented to run fast, and the internet was designed to be robust, and very few people could predict accurately how they would be exploited for ill intent.

 ## What I’ll be covering next